shopware/docs/guides/plugins/plugins/content/cms/add-cms-element.md

 ## Prerequisites

-You won't learn how to create a plugin in this guide, head over to our Plugin base guide to create your first plugin.
+You won't learn how to create a plugin in this guide, head over to our [plugin base guide](./../../plugin-base-guide.md) to create your first plugin.

-{% page-ref page="./../plugin-base-guide.md" %}

-This guide will also not explain how a custom component can be created in general, so head over to the official guide about creating a custom component to learn this first.
+This guide will also not explain how a custom component can be created in general, so head over to the official guide about [creating a custom component](./../../administration/add-custom-component.md) to learn this first.

-{% page-ref page="../../administration/add-custom-component.md" %}
+{% page-ref page="" %}

 ## Creating your custom element